NavyaNagulapalli/TributePage/README.md

 # TributePage
-A tribute page dedicated for Sir Tim Berners-Lee I've created as a part of my project
+A tribute page dedicated to Sir Tim Berners-Lee I've created as a part of my project